Visual Design Studios is the open source development identity of Rob Vesse and has existed on the internet in one form or another since 2001.

 During my PhD I also caught the Semantic Web bug and fell in love with the technologies there and have focused on them ever since.
 I developed dotNetRDF which is the de-facto standard API for these technologies on the .Net platform and am also a member of the Apache Jena project which is one of the two major APIs on the Java platform.

-I am highly proficient in SPARQL and maintain a full SPARQL 1.1 implementation as part of dotNetRDF so I know the standard inside and out.
+I am highly proficient in SPARQL and previously developed and maintained a full SPARQL 1.1 implementation as part of dotNetRDF so I know the standard inside and out.

-I am currently employed as a Software Engineer for YarcData which is a wholly owned subsidiary of Cray Inc.
+I was employed as a Software Engineer for YarcData which was a wholly owned subsidiary of Cray Inc, which was acquired by Hewlett Packard Enterprise (HPE) in 2019.

 I posses a PhD in Computer Science from the Department of Electronics and Computer Science at the University of Southampton.
 My research was on the topic of Link Integrity for the Semantic Web.